recrwplay/jira-get/README.md

 # jira-get

-Get some stuff from jira, create json from it
+Get some stuff from jira, create json from it.
+Optionally, turn that json into an output, eg html.

 ## sample usage